clojure/homebrew-tools/README.md

 brew uninstall clojure
 ```

+Note: Clojure formulas use "devel" blocks which have been deprecated by brew.
+We will be updating these brew formulas but for now, it is only a warning so proceed, everything is fine!

 ### Development Tool Releases

 Dev releases are for users that want the very newest release of the Clojure tools.
 These may be updated as frequently as multiple times per week during active periods.